 Market value compensation still leaves plenty of room for unfairness - overpaying some, and underpaying others.
-Disputes would therefore still be likely, but they would be disputes on much more favourable ground for the Government than trying to defend nationalisation for less than market value before international arbitration tribunals.
+Disputes would therefore still be likely, but they would be disputes on much more favourable ground for the Government than trying to defend nationalisation for less than market value before UK courts and international arbitration tribunals.